-Yes: No: X Do not know and information not available from local jurisdiction:
+Yes: X No: Do not know and information not available from local jurisdiction:

-A HIGH or VERY HIGH FIRE HAZARD SEVERITY ZONE (FHSZ) as identified by the Director of Forestry and Fire Protection pursuant to Section 51178 of the Government Code or Article 9 (commencing with Section 4201) of Chapter 1 of Part 2 of Division 4 of the Public Resources Code.
-The owner of this property is subject to the maintenance requirements of Section 51182 of the Government Code.
+A VERY HIGH FIRE HAZARD SEVERITY ZONE pursuant to section 51178 or 51179 of the Government Code.
+The owner of this Property is subject to the maintenance requirements of section 51182 of the Government Code.

-Yes: No: X
+Yes: X No: